Excel Add-Ins (2007, 2010, 2013, 2016)

 Add-In looks like a new word if you do not have any idea of additional excel features.
 Excel Add-in is nothing but additional features and options added to your existing Microsoft Excel.
-Adding additional functions to you will help you in terms of new features advantages.
+Adding different functions to you will help you in terms of new features advantages.
 I would say Add-in is a kind of custom function that increases the power of Excel.

 Some of the Add-ins are readily available in excel but are hidden in default excel.
-Some of the most important add-ins are Solver, Data Analysis (Analysis Tool pack), Analysis Tool Pack VBA.
+Some of the essential add-ins are Solver, Data Analysis (Analysis Tool pack), Analysis Tool Pack VBA.

-If the add-ins are already unhidden in your excel then you must see all these add-ins in your Data tab.
+If the add-ins are already unhidden in your excel, you must see all these add-ins in your Data tab.

 How to Install Excel Add-Ins?

 If your excel is not showing these options, follow the below steps to add add-ins.

-- Step 1: Click on the FILE tab that is located at the topmost left corner of the excel.
+- Step 1: Click on the FILE tab located at the top left corner of the excel.

 - Step 2: After clicking on this FILE tab, select Options.